Ivan Provorov Game Preview: Blue Jackets vs. Bruins

 Provorov Season Stats Insights

-- Provorov has averaged 23:20 of ice time this season (with a plus-minus rating of -5).
+- In 25 games this season, Provorov has a plus-minus rating of -4, while averaging 23:04 on the ice per game.

-- Provorov has scored a goal in one of 22 games this season.
+- Provorov has a goal in two of 25 games this year, but has to post a multi-goal effort.

-- Provorov has recorded a point in a game 12 times this year out of 22 games played, including multiple points on one occasion.
+- In 14 of 25 games this season, Provorov has registered a point, and in one of those games he came away with multiple points.

-- Provorov has posted an assist in a game 11 times this year in 22 games played, including multiple assists once.
+- In 12 of 25 games this year, Provorov has had an assist, including one match with at least two.

-- Provorov's odds on his points prop carry an implied probability of 47.6% that he hits the over.
+- The implied probability is 42.6% that Provorov goes over his points over/under based on the odds.

-- There is an implied probability of 43.5% of Provorov going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Provorov has an implied probability of 37.7% of going over his assist prop bet.

 Sign up for Underdog fantasy today.